nnabinh/crypto-trading-platform/README.md

 ### Notes:

-- If you want to test rendering performance, must try with Release build.
+- If you want to test rendering performance, must try with Release build on your Real device.

 ```
 yarn ios:prod